 Association of New Jersey Household Hazardous Waste Coordinators Meeting

-ANJHHWC President Daniel Napoleon called the meeting to order and welcomed everyone.
-Meeting began with self-introductions.
+ANJHHWC President Daniel Napoleon called the meeting to order at 11:15am.
+Self-introductions followed.

-A motion was made to approve the minutes from the December 9, 2014 meeting.
-Minutes were approved by Ernie Kuhlwein and seconded by Wayne DeFeo.
-There were no comments on the minutes.
-Motion was approved by all without objection.
+A motion was made to approve the minutes from the January 12, 2017 meeting by Ron Berenato and seconded by Ernie Kuhlwein.
+There were no comments or changes to the minutes.
+All in attendance approved the motion.

 Paint Care Update

 Ed Waters stated that the bill is in the Assembly and Senate Appropriations Committees awaiting action.
 It made be amended to include a reporting requirement.